What Is a Resident Agent in Massachusetts?

 A resident agent is an individual or business entity designated to receive legal documents, service of process, and official state correspondence on behalf of your LLC, corporation, or other business entity.
 Massachusetts law generally expects every registered business to maintain a resident agent with a physical street address in the state.

-For $99 per year, Massachusetts Registered Agent provides a reliable Massachusetts address, same-day document forwarding, and compliance support to keep your business in good standing while protecting your privacy.
+For $99 per year, we provide a reliable Massachusetts address, same-day document forwarding, and compliance support to keep your business in good standing while protecting your privacy.

 Your resident agent serves as the official point of contact between your business and the Massachusetts Secretary of State.
 They receive: